How to spend winter in Sapporo: snow festivals, onsen, the best ramen street, and why the cold is the point.

 Nijo Market at Dawn

-Nijo Market has been Sapporo's kitchen since 1903.
+Nijo Market has been Sapporo's kitchen since the early Meiji period, taking its modern form by 1903.
 In winter, the stalls run hot miso soup alongside the usual crab, uni, and salmon roe bowls.
 The fishmongers wear rubber boots and heavy gloves.
 You will want both.
 Get there before 8 AM, when the selection is widest and the crowds are thinnest.
 Point at what looks good.
 They will prepare it.

 The Snow Festival (Early February)